jayoung/pamlWrapper/docs/runPAMLandParse.md

 - makes a subdir called ACSL4_primates_aln1_NT.fa_phymlAndPAML

 - runs phyml using GTR nucleotide substitution model, estimating the proportion of invariable sites, estimating the shape of the gamma distribution, estimating nucleotide freqs (no bootstraps)

 - makes a copy of the tree without any branch lengths

 - runs PAML using that tree and alignment.
-Runs several models, with a single starting omega and single codon freq model
+Runs several models, with a single starting omega and single codon freq model (defaults are codon model=2, starting omega=0.4, cleandata=0, but these can be changed)

+- parses the output, including the following steps:
+  - makes tables of paml results (allAlignmentsPAMLsummary.txt), calculates p-values.
+  - makes pdf files showing the tree (with and without branch lengths)
+  - makes plots showing how omega is distributed over sites
+  - makes a reordered alignment file (seqs in same order as tree, useful for inspecting candidate sites of positive selection)

 ## Parse paml results